Universal deformation rings of modules for generalized Brauer tree algebras of polynomial growth: Modules with stable endomorphism ring isomorphic to k

 \item If $e = 1$, the only modules $V$ in $\mathfrak{C}$ with stable endomorphism ring isomorphic to $k$ are the string modules $M(\alpha)$ and $M(\delta)=\Omega(M(\alpha))$. \end{enumerate}

-\end{lemma} \begin{proof} (i) Suppose $e \geq 2.$ We only need to consider the indecomposable $\Lambda$-modules starting with the simple module $S_{e-1}$ and the $e-1$ $\Lambda$-modules arrived at by adding right hooks to this module as described in \cite{butler1987auslander} and which we denote by $M(\alpha_{e-2} \cdots \alpha_i)$ for $1 \leq i \leq e-2$, and $M(\alpha_{e-2} \cdots \alpha_1 \alpha_e \delta^{-1})$.
+\end{lemma} \begin{pf} (i) Suppose $e \geq 2.$ We only need to consider the indecomposable $\Lambda$-modules starting with the simple module $S_{e-1}$ and the $e-1$ $\Lambda$-modules arrived at by adding right hooks to this module, as described in \cite{butler1987auslander}.
+We denote these modules by $M(\alpha_{e-2} \cdots \alpha_i)$ for $1 \leq i \leq e-2$, and $M(\alpha_{e-2} \cdots \alpha_1 \alpha_e \delta^{-1})$ respectively.
 Note that each of these modules will be in a different $\Omega$-orbit, which coincides with a different ``layer'' of the component, and these include all the $\Omega$-orbits in both periodic components.
-We begin by showing that each of these modules has stable endomorphism ring isomorphic to $k$ and then show that modules in all other ``layers'' have stable endomorphism rings whose $k$-dimensions is greater than 1.
+We begin by showing that each of these modules has stable endomorphism ring isomorphic to $k$, and then show that modules in all other ``layers'' have stable endomorphism rings whose $k$-dimensions are greater than 1.